-Projects and programs from various multimodal agencies are assessed to understand performance and the connections of these modes to the surface transportation system and to understand the effectiveness of various investment strategies designed to improve performance.
+Past and current projects and programs from various multimodal agencies are assessed to understand performance and the connections of these modes to the surface transportation system and to understand the effectiveness of various investment strategies designed to improve performance.

-Highlights of PLAN, EVALUATE, and INVEST are presented below, with links to additional resources.
+Highlights of PLAN, DEVELOP, and INVEST are presented below, with links to additional resources.
 The remainder of this Program Guide focuses on the requirements, responsibilities, coordination, data, and tools to facilitate MANAGE.